Binxk/transparency_statement_builder/README.md

-# transparency_statement_builder
+# transparency statement builder

-Transparency statement builder example
+This can be used to automatically construct a transparency statement for your article.